Winning All Week: Central Clarion Not Just Getting Victories on Friday Nights as They Prepare to Host Dangerous Karns City

 Cam Larkin had a big game, completing 14 of 24 for 178 yards and a touchdown.
 The junior also rushed seven times for 59 yards and two scores.

-Keystone bounced back from its loss to Redbank Valley with a 41-14 win over over Smethport.
+Keystone bounced back from its loss to Redbank Valley with a 41-14 win over Smethport.

 The Panthers led 14-0 early then pulled away late.